Parliamentary.ai

 Right to Know Information:

-Employees who suspect pay inequality can request pay information from their employer (or associated entities) about a comparator (someone of the opposite sex or different ethnicity doing similar work) for the preceding six years.
-This includes basic pay, hours, bonuses, overtime, and details from the P60 tax form, job descriptions, and job evaluation information.
+Grants employees the right to request pay information from their employer (or associated entities) about a comparator (a person of the opposite sex or different ethnicity doing similar work).
+The information includes pay details (basic pay, bonuses, overtime etc.), job descriptions, and details of any job evaluation systems used.
 Employers must respond within 20 working days.
-Failure to comply can result in court orders for disclosure and cost awards, as well as potential penalties from the Equality and Human Rights Commission.
+Failure to comply leads to potential legal action, including costs awards and penalties.

 Comparators: